OpenNHM/OpenNHM_Homepage/content/posts/MonthlyJan2021.md

 and what effect this has further along the simulation.

 + Getting into the numerical development also means the compute times start to play a role.
-We moved some parts of the code over to Python to improve the computation efficiency of the python dense flow kernel.
+We moved some parts of the code over to Cython to improve the computation efficiency of the python dense flow kernel.
 We are starting to profile our python code (pudb and cProfile for those interested).